Spygate (NFL)

-Because the tapes were immediately smashed and never thoroughly examined by league officials, the size and scope of Spygate remains largely unknown.
+Because the tapes were immediately smashed and never thoroughly examined by league officials, the size and scope of Spygate remain largely unknown.
 This led to criticisms against Goodell for destroying mounting evidence that could have exposed the Patriots organization.
-The destruction of the tapes was criticized on February 1, 2008 – 2 days before Super Bowl XLII – by U.S. Senator from Pennsylvania Arlen Specter, who requested to meet with Goodell.
+The destruction of videotapes was criticized on February 1, 2008 – 2 days before Super Bowl XLII – by U.S. Senator from Pennsylvania Arlen Specter, who requested to meet with Goodell.
 After meeting with Goodell on February 13, 2008, Specter reported that Goodell told him that Belichick had been engaged in the practice since he became head coach of the Patriots in 2000.
 Belichick said he believed he was operating within the rules as long as the tape was not used during the same game.

-Some whistleblowers within the Patriots organization revealed that the videotaping practices went back as early as the 2000 season.
-For instance, the Boston Herald published a story that the Patriots had also videotaped the St. Louis Rams' walkthrough practice prior to Super Bowl XXXVI in February 2002, an allegation denied by Belichick and later retracted by the paper.
-Meanwhile, Matt Walsh, a Patriots video assistant in 2001 who was fired after the team's 2002 season, told the media the same week that he had information and materials regarding the Patriots' videotaping practices, but demanded an indemnity agreement before speaking with the NFL.
-The NFL reached a deal with Walsh on April 23, 2008, and arranged a meeting between Goodell and Walsh.
-Prior to the meeting, Walsh sent eight videotapes, containing opponents' coaches' signals from the 2000 through 2002 seasons, in accordance with the agreement.
-Goodell and Walsh met on May 13, 2008, at which time Walsh told Goodell he and other Patriots employees were present at the Rams' walkthrough to set up video equipment for the game but that there was no tape of the walkthrough made; as a result, Goodell told the media no additional penalties would be brought against the Patriots.
-Less than 24 hours later, the Herald issued an apology for the article about the alleged walkthrough tape.
+Whistleblowers within the Patriots organization alleged that illegal videotaping began as early as the 2000 season.
+A major controversy erupted when the Boston Herald reported that the team had also filmed the St. Louis Rams' private "walkthrough" practice before Super Bowl XXXVI in 2002.
+While Bill Belichick denied this, the NFL sought evidence from Matt Walsh, a former Patriots video assistant who had been fired following the 2002 season.

+After reaching an indemnity agreement with the NFL in April 2008, Walsh provided evidence that clarified the scope of the team's activities.
+Walsh turned over eight videotapes containing footage of opposing coaches' hand signals recorded between the 2000 and 2002 seasons.
+This confirmed that the practice of filming signals from prohibited locations had been a long-standing operation.
+The Herald alleged that there was a ninth tape showcasing the Rams' private practice.
+Walsh met with Commissioner Roger Goodell on May 13, 2008, and explained that, while he and other employees were present during the Rams' walkthrough to set up equipment, no recording of the practice was actually ever made.

+Because Walsh could not substantiate the existence of a walkthrough tape, Goodell announced that no further penalties would be leveled against the Patriots.
+Following these revelations, the Herald issued a formal apology and retracted its original story regarding the alleged walkthrough footage.